 Dr. Gorshkov has over 20 years of research and development experience in the information technology, telecommunication, energy and science industries.
 His scientific interests include mathematical and computer modeling in the fields of radioecology, x-rays and gamma-rays diffraction, light propagation in disperse media, and theory of stochastic fields.
 In the information technology field, Dr. Gorshkov has been responsible for research, design, development and implementation of applications in multi-platform and multi-operating system environments.

-Dr. Gorshkov’s prior assignments at the Volpe Center included design, development, and maintenance of various applications for the Federal Motor Carrier Safety Administration (FMCSA).
+Dr. Gorshkov’s prior assignments at the U.S. DOT Volpe Center included design, development, and maintenance of various applications for the Federal Motor Carrier Safety Administration (FMCSA).

 Andrew J. Hansen